Schynige Platte – a hidden gem of Interlaken

-Our visit to Schynige Platte Alpengarten (alpine garden) was definitely THE highlight of our Swiss vacation this summer (2016).
+Our visit to Schynige Platte Alpengarten (alpine garden) was definitely THE highlight of our Swiss vacation of our summer spent couple years ago.
 I won’t be exaggerating if I say that it was the best part of my vacation.
 There are days when nice things are just planned for you to happen.
 And that you are completely unaware about it turns out to be cherry on top.

+We stayed in a quaint chalet at Wilderswil right at the foothills of Swiss mountains.
 We did not make any particular itinerary for our Swiss vacation in and around Interlaken area.
 Rightly so, because even the most casual sight from our chalet window was so breathtakingly beautiful!
-Everyday, we would just leave our humble chalet unplan/ned and hop on to any train.
+Everyday, we would just leave our humble chalet unplanned and hop on to any train.
 Or just wander aimlessly!

 View this post on Instagram